Nexis-Network/homepage/content/docs/reference/cli-projects.md

 ### list

-This subcommand allows you to list projects that belong to your Exzo Network account.
+This subcommand allows you to list projects that belong to your Nexis Network account.

 #### Usage